 Employers can use the findings of their first-aid needs assessment to decide the appropriate level to which first-aiders should be trained.

 To help keep their basic skills up to date, it is strongly recommended that first-aiders undertake annual refresher training.

 Certificates for the purposes of first aid at work last for three years.
 Before their certificates expire, first-aiders will need to undertake a requalification course as appropriate, to obtain another three-year certificate.
 Once certificates have expired the first aider is no longer considered to be competent to act as a workplace first aider.

 The findings of an employer's first-aid needs assessment will help them decide how many first-aiders are required.
 There are no hard and fast rules on exact numbers and they will need to take into account all the relevant circumstances of their particular workplace.

 The table in the leaflet First aid at work: your questions answered, provides general guidance on how many first-aiders or appointed persons might be needed.
-An employer can also use the First aid at work assessment tool.

 It is very unlikely that any action would be taken against a first-aider who was using the first-aid training they have received.
 HSE cannot give any specific advice on this issue as it does not fall within HSE's statutory powers.

 It is recommended that you seek legal advice, or advice from your employer's insurance brokers on whether their policies cover first-aiders' liability.